-Whey protein tend to contain more ingredients such as stabilisers (e.g. xantham gum) to make this milk-based product more consistent and palatable.
-Where whey protein really shines is its branch-chain amino acid content: also called BCAA, these amino acids are the 'building blocks' of protein and make it easier for the body to synthesise protein when it's needed.
+Whey protein tends to contain more ingredients such as stabilisers (e.g. xanthan gum) to make this milk-based product more consistent and palatable.
+Where whey protein really shines is its branch-chain amino acid content: also called BCAA; these amino acids are the 'building blocks' of protein and make it easier for the body to synthesise protein when needed.

 Although it's highly unlikely you won't find a decent vegan or whey protein for yourself, there are alternative options when it comes to supplementing protein in your diet.

 Protein bars are high protein, low sugar snacks for those who feel like protein shakes just don't cut it.
-Many people find it hard to sate cravings with protein shakes and for them, chewing on a protein bar might provide a viable solution.
-Protein bars certainly have more additives than powders but they also have more fat and fibre, making them more palatable.
-We can wholeheartedly recommend Barebells (opens in new tab) and Grenade (opens in new tab) protein bars if you fancy giving these type of protein snacks a go.
+Many people find it hard to sate cravings with protein shakes, and for them, chewing on a protein bar might provide a viable solution.
+Protein bars certainly have more additives than powders, but they also have more fat and fibre, making them more palatable.
+We can wholeheartedly recommend Barebells and Grenade (both retailer links) protein bars if you fancy giving these types of protein snacks a go.

-For people living in the US, it would be a shame not to give Dioxyme (opens in new tab) or Naked Nutrition (opens in new tab) a try, and ONNIT (opens in new tab) also sells decent quality protein.
-There is always Best Buy, Walmart (opens in new tab) and Amazon (opens in new tab) too.
+For people living in the US, it would be a shame not to give Dioxyme or Naked Nutrition a try, and ONNIT also sells decent quality protein.
+There is always Best Buy, Walmart and Amazon, too (all retailer links).

-Many protein powder manufacturers now offer unique protein powder mix based on your DNA.
-NGX Nutrition has such a service, while others, such as Bio-Synergy (opens in new tab), offer DNA and epigenetics test on which a free workout and meal planner is based to achieve one of the four 'dynamic health objectives' you might have.
-Bulk Labs (opens in new tab) also does a 'Diet & Nutrition' DNA test that offers 29 diet and nutrition insights based on your DNA.
+Many protein powder manufacturers now offer unique protein powder mixes based on your DNA.
+NGX Nutrition has such a service, while others, such as Bio-Synergy (retailer link), offer DNA and epigenetics tests on which a free workout and meal planner is based to achieve one of the four 'dynamic health objectives' you might have.
+Bulk Labs (retailer link) also does a 'Diet & Nutrition' DNA test that offers 29 diet and nutrition insights based on your DNA.